AirPods Max are a luxury pair of headphones aimed solely at those who entrench themselves fully in Apple’s ever-expanding ecosystem of content.

 Connecting the two hefty metal cups to the headband are stainless steel telescoping arms that slide smoothly up and down with just enough friction to keep them stable.
 These are then covered in a mesh fabric not too dissimilar to the finish of the HomePod Mini.
 Like the cups, it looks quirky at first, but you’ll quickly get used to it and I wouldn’t be surprised to see an influx of similar-looking headphones.

 The memory foam earcups are supremely comfortable as well, and don’t get sweaty after long listening periods like their leather counterparts.
 They also pop off easily (though stay in place thanks to magnets), so they can be washed or even replaced.
 Apple is selling replacement earcups for a rather staggering £75/$69.
+During my time with the AirPods Max the pads haven’t gotten dirty at all and still as good as they when I first took them out of the box.

 Another design decision I really appreciate is the use of proper physical buttons rather than gesture swipes for skipping tracks, changing the volume and so on.